 | You do not know who helps locally | 211 or Area Agency on Aging | “Who helps seniors with emergency roof leaks in this county?” |

-Do not climb on the roof yourself.
-Falls from ladders and roofs can be serious, especially for older adults and caregivers.
-If temporary tarping is needed, ask a professional, local emergency repair program, volunteer group, or disaster response agency.
+Do not climb on the roof.
+Falls from ladders and roofs can cause serious harm.
+If temporary tarping is needed, ask a contractor, local emergency repair program, disaster group, or volunteer repair group.

 Where seniors should start first